-Certificates: 10,000,000 European Style Cash Settled Long Certificates relating to the units of Ascendas Real Estate Investment Trust (the

-"Underlying Unit")

-Trust: Ascendas Real Estate Investment Trust (RIC: AEMN.SI)

-Underlying Price3 and Source: S\$3.01 (Reuters)

-Calculation Agent: Société Générale

-Strike Level: Zero

-Daily Leverage: 5x (within the Leverage Strategy as described below)

-Notional Amount per Certificate: SGD 0.20

-Management Fee (p.a.)4: 0.40%

-Gap Premium (p.a.)5: 4.60%, is a hedging cost against extreme market movements overnight.

-Funding Cost6: The annualised costs of funding, referencing a publicly published interbank offered rate plus spread.

-Rebalancing Cost6: The transaction costs (if applicable), computed as a function of leverage and daily performance of the Underlying Unit.

-Launch Date: 5 December 2019

-Closing Date: 10 December 2019

-Expected Listing Date: 11 December 2019
+Certificates: 10,000,000 European Style Cash Settled Short Certificates relating to the units of Ascendas Real Estate Investment Trust (the "Underlying Unit ") Trust: Ascendas Real Estate Investment Trust (RIC: AEMN.SI) Underlying Price and Source: S\$3.01 (Reuters) Calculation Agent: Société Générale Strike Level: Zero Daily Leverage: -5x (within the Leverage Inverse Strategy as described below) Notional Amount per Certificate: SGD 0.20 Management Fee (p.a.)4: 0.40% Gap Premium (p.a.)5: 4.60%, is a hedging cost against extreme market movements overnight.
+Stock Borrowing Cost : The annualised costs for borrowing stocks in order to take an inverse exposure on the Underlying Unit.
+Rebalancing Cost : The transaction costs (if applicable), computed as a function of leverage and daily inverse performance of the Underlying Unit.
+Launch Date: 5 December 2019 Closing Date: 10 December 2019 Expected Listing Date: 11 December 2019 Last Trading Date: The date falling 5 Business Days immediately preceding the Expiry

-3 These figures are calculated as at, and based on information available to the Issuer on or about 10 December 2019.
+&lt;sup>3 These figures are calculated as at, and based on information available to the Issuer on or about 10 December 2019.
 The Issuer is not obliged, and undertakes no responsibility to any person, to update or inform any person of any changes to the figures after 10 December 2019.

-4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
+&lt;sup>4 Please note that the Management Fee is calculated on a 360-day basis and may be increased up to a maximum of 3% p.a. on giving one month's notice to investors.
 Any increase in the Management Fee will be announced on the SGXNET.
 Please refer to "Fees and Charges" below for further details of the fees and charges payable and the maximum of such fees as well as other ongoing expenses that may be borne by the Certificates.

-5 Please note that the Gap Premium is calculated on a 360-day basis.
+&lt;sup>5 Please note that the Gap Premium is calculated on a 360-day basis.